allowingleafgamer-beep/project-for-Digital_Literacy/README.md

 ---

 ## 📌 Project Overview
-This project is made as part of my role as a Student Digital Ambassador.
-The main aim of this project is to help students understand how to use digital tools properly and stay safe online.
+This project is made as part of my role as a Student my course Digital literacy.
+The main aim is to understand how to use digital tools properly and stay safe online.

-In todays time, everything is going digital, so it is important to know about things like online platforms, email communication and cyber safety.
-This portfolio includes 5 tasks which cover different areas of digital literacy.
+In this digital world, it is important to know about things like online platforms, email communication and cyber safety.
+This project includes 5 tasks which cover different areas of digital literacy.

 ---

 ## 📂 Repository Structure

-### 🔹 task-1-presentation
+## 🔹 task-1-presentation
-This contains my infographic/visual slide created using Canva.
+This contains my infographic created using Canva.
 It explains topics like digital literacy, online tools and internet safety in a simple way.

 ---

-### 🔹 task-2-portfolio
+## 🔹 task-2-portfolio
 In this task, I created my profiles on platforms like GitHub, LinkedIn and Kaggle.
 Screenshots of my profiles are added here to show my digital presence.

 ---

-### 🔹 task-3-platforms
+## 🔹 task-3-platforms
 This folder includes my coding practice work and Google Form.
 - I solved a beginner problem on HackerRank
 - I created a Digital Literacy quiz using Google Forms